open/close all folders

 - In The Simpsons, a bear that assaulted Homer was aggressive because of some electronic chip attached to his ear.

-- In an episode of Ed Edd N Eddy Ed goes on a rampage that genuinely scares the entire cast because he has a pebble in his shoe.
+- Ed, Edd n Eddy: In "Little Ed Blue", Ed becomes abnormally grump and bad-tempered, and goes on a rampage that genuinely scares the entire cast, all because he has a pebble in his shoe.

 - Spongebob Squarepants: "The Smoking Peanut" has a giant clam behaving this way.
 Everyone thinks it's because it had a peanut thrown at it, but later it turns out its egg was stolen.